instana/openapi/spec/descriptions/tagSyntheticSettings.md

       to get a successful connection (not necessarily a successful result).
       Failures like socket hangups, gateway timeouts, and DNS lookup fails cause retires, but 404's 400's, do not.
     - **retryInterval** The time interval between retries in seconds.
 The default is 1s, max is 10s.
     - **timeout** The timeout to be used by the PoP playback engines running the test.
 Values in integer followed by time unit (ms, s, m).
       If timeout is not provided the playback engine will use its own timeout value.
-The default timeout is **1m** in PoP playback engines for HTTPAction and HTTPScript tests if user does not specify it.
+The default timeout is **1m** in PoP playback engines for HTTPAction and HTTPScript tests, and **5m** for BrowserScript, WebpageAction, and WebpageScript tests if user does not specify it.
       If user defined timeout value exceeds the `maxTimeout` configured in PoP deployment or `testFrequency` in test configuration, the timeout value does not take effect and PoP playback engines use the smaller one of `maxTimeout` and `testFrequency` as the actual timeout value.
     - **XXXConfiguration** The configuration corresponding to the syntheticType.
 Configuration types are HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration (Beta), WebpageActionConfiguration (Beta), WebpageScriptConfiguration (Beta), and DNSActionConfiguration.
         - **HTTPActionConfiguration** has the following properties: